scverse/scanpy/README.md

 # Scanpy - Single-Cell Analysis in Python

 Tools for analyzing and simulating single-cell data that aim at an understanding of dynamic biological processes from snapshots of transcriptome or proteome.
-See [examples](examples) for a high number of use cases.

-* [preprocess](scanpy/tools/preprocess.py) - Filter, subsample, normalize data,
+[Examples](examples) and [preprocess](scanpy/tools/preprocess) summarize a high
-  and identify highly variable genes.
+number of use cases and preprocessing methods, respectively.

 * [pca](scanpy/tools/pca.py) - Visualize data using PCA.